5 Ways to Pack Your Summer with Fun and Learning

 Here are some ideas:

-• Create a making and tinkering station in your classroom with lots of open-ended materials for boy aged three playing with toys that are helping his brain to growcreating and experimentation.
+- Create a making and tinkering station in your classroom with lots of open-ended materials for creating and experimentation.
 For example, you could have a diagram of how to fold a paper airplane, have a few airplanes already made to experiment with, provide different types and weights of paper to make airplanes, then take them outside and see which ones fly and how far they go!
 Here’s a great book that is FULL of activities to include in your “maker’s station”, Making and Tinkering With STEM: Solving Design Challenges with Young Children, by Cate Heroman.

 5. Get cooking!